hootsuite/emit/README.md

 [![Carthage Compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)
 [![Cocoapods Compatible](https://img.shields.io/cocoapods/v/Alamofire.svg)](https://img.shields.io/cocoapods/v/Alamofire.svg)

-Emit is a swift Framework to support reactive binding in your iOS apps.
+Emit is a Swift framework to support reactive binding in your iOS apps.
 Emit is very simple and type safe option to use reactive programming paradigms in your apps.

 Emit has been developed for use in the Hootsuite iOS app.